marcgg/marcgg.github.com/_posts/2015-08-18-deadlines-estimates-software-startup.md

 Used correctly, estimates can help technical leads identify other developers struggling with a complex issue.
 This also prevents the very need for micromanagement or the "are you done yet" effect.

-> <span class='dcto'>CTO:</span> I assigned you an this new ticket to develop the discount code feature.
+> <span class='dcto'>CTO:</span> I assigned you an this new ticket to develop the ability to add a discount code on checkout.
 >
 > <span class='ddev'>Developer:</span> Great!
 It's been on the roadmap for a while, glad we can get to it.
 >